kryptocodes/CatSpace/README.md

 # CatSpace

-CatSpace is a fun project made for MINI PROJECT
+CatSpace is a fun project made for MINI PROJECT where cat lovers can share and discover interesting cat pictures through catspace.
-Users can post pictures of cats and yeah totally about cats

 **The Cat page for the internet**